TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/RenderingInTheFrontend/Index.rst

 .. note::

-   For including an RTE in the frontend you can read :ref:`Using a RTE in the frontend <rte-frontend-introduction>`.
+   For including an RTE in the frontend you can read :ref:`Using an RTE in the frontend <rte-frontend-introduction>`.

-Fluid-templates
+Fluid templates
 ===============

-Rendering in TYPO3 is nowadays done mostly with fluid-templates.
+Rendering in TYPO3 is nowadays done mostly with Fluid templates.

-RTEs enrich content in most cases with HTML, therefore it's advisable to use the fluid-ViewHelper `format.html` for this kind of content:
+RTEs enrich content in most cases with HTML, therefore it's advisable to use the Fluid ViewHelper `format.html` for this kind of content:

 .. code-block:: xml